Georges Dyer, M.Sc., Co-Founder & Executive Director

-Georges Dyer is a principal of the Intentional Endowments Network and Executive Director of the Crane Institute of Sustainability.
+Georges Dyer is the Executive Director of the Intentional Endowments Network and the Crane Institute of Sustainability.
 For over 20 years he has been engaged in solutions-based, whole-system approaches to sustainability.
 From 2006-2014, Georges served as a Senior Fellow, Vice President of Programs, Vice President, and Strategic Advisor at Second Nature to develop and support the American College & University Presidents’ Climate Commitment (ACUPCC) network.

 Georges Dyer is Co-Founder and Executive Director of the Crane Institute of Sustainability, and leads its flagship initiative, the Intentional Endowments Network, which supports endowments in aligning investment policies with institutional mission, values, and sustainability goals.
 For over 20 years he has been engaged in solutions-based, whole-system approaches to sustainability.
 From 2006-2014, Georges served in various roles, including Vice President, at Second Nature to develop and support the Presidents’ Climate Leadership Commitment -- a network of nearly 600 colleges and universities committed to achieving climate neutrality in campus operations and integrating climate and sustainability into education, research, and community engagement activities.
 He has spoken and presented widely at national and regional conferences and individual campuses, and written for Fast Company, GreenBiz, Sustainability: The Journal of Record, and The New England Journal of Higher Education.